SaoualZakarya/2cp_project_server/README.md

    $ https://nodejs.org/
 ```
 ### After cloning the repo
 Open the terminal on this repository
 Run the command
 ```bash
     $ npm install
 ```
-    this will install all the dependencies
+This will install all the dependencies
 ```bash
     $ check .env file and try to add your own creadentials
 ```